-WILD uses skins from animals that are never raised only for their fur.
+WILD uses fur and leather from animals that were never raised only for that purpose.
 It is consistent with the “Whole Animal” philosophy, which embraces the idea of using everything from the animal.

 "Fake fur" is no alternative.
 Much of it is created from petroleum, a non-renewable resource, and consists of plastics, synthetics, and materials that do not biodegrade.
 Every synthetic substitution product is a burden to the environment.